-In this article, I will be showing you how you can install custom recovery on any android smartphone.
+In this article, I will be showing you how you can install TWRP recovery on any Android smartphone.
 By following this guide you will be able to install TWRP recovery on your phone without pc and root.

 As you know for rooting an android device the first requirement is the Unlocked Bootloader and then on the second step, you will need TWRP Recovery installed on your phone.